Learn Latin Vocabulary with Minecraft Videos

 I can specifically remember events from Starship Troopers connected to a Minecraft build we were working on while we listened.
 If I ever run back through that area, the events become just as vivid as they were when we read the book.
 We hope these simple builds help retain attention while viewing so the vocabulary can stick.

 Wholesome Learning Enviornment

 Caesar’s battles also lend themselves to a lot of war ideas.
 We decided to leave out the intense battle scenes because Andy wanted to provide a safe and wholesome environment for learning something so difficult.
 While many Minecrafters are used to the battle scenes, he wanted to make this series more about creative building.

-If you’d like more help with Latin, you can join the Latin learning community: Latin with Andy.
+If you’d like more help with Latin, join the Latin learning community: Latin with Andy.